-Sure, there’s a live action Shazam feature in the works, but let’s face it: the adventures of Billy Batson – the young boy who becomes mighty superhero Captain Marvel once he utters his magic word – seems better suited to Saturday morning cartoons than the po-faced DC Extended Universe films.
+Sure, there’s a live action Shazam feature in the works.
+Let’s face it, though: the adventures of Billy Batson – the young boy who becomes mighty superhero Captain Marvel once he utters his magic word – seems better suited to Saturday morning cartoons than the po-faced DC Extended Universe films.

-Done right, an animated Shazam TV series could appeal to both kids and adults alike – particularly if it took a few pointers from comics by creators like Grant Morrison and Cameron Stewart, whose take on the character felt paradoxically timeless and contemporary, and absolutely what viewers of all ages deserve.
+Done right, an animated Shazam TV series could appeal to both kids and adults alike if it took a few pointers from comics by creators like Grant Morrison and Cameron Stewart.
+Their take on the character is paradoxically timeless and contemporary, and absolutely what viewers of all ages deserve.

-The perfect Shazam TV show would embrace (rather than avoid) the ostensibly goofier aspects of the mythos – such as the entire Marvel Family roster (including a talking tiger who wears a bowtie!) and their outlandish rogues gallery (which features a super intelligent worm called “Mister Mind”!) – and would be colourful, lighthearted and whimsical, but also sincere.
+The perfect Shazam TV show would embrace (not avoid) the ostensibly goofier aspects of the mythos – including a talking tiger who wears a bowtie and a super intelligent worm! – and marry colourful visuals and a whimsical tone with sincere, smart stories.

 9. Moon Knight

 Still, it seems like there’s at least one character who has been overlooked: Moon Knight.
 A lesser know superhero, this guy is an ex-mercenary resurrected by ancient Egyptian Gods, who fights crime using his wealth, gadgets and…multiple personality disorder.

-That’s a pretty interesting premise (essentially Batman, but with the “is he actually crazy?” angle ratcheted up to 11) that seems tailor made for modern TV.
-A Moon Knight show would appeal to viewers by focussing as much on our hero’s battles with his own personal demons and identity crisis as those with actual bad guys drawn from the pages of the comics.
+That’s a pretty interesting premise (Moon Knight is essentially Batman, but with the “Is he actually crazy?” angle ratcheted up to 11) that seems tailor made for modern TV.
+A Moon Knight show would appeal to viewers by focusing as much on our hero’s personal demons as the colourful villains he’s faced with.

 8. The Adventures of Doctor McNinja